Open Beta Status

 | Types | Supported across scalars, vectors, matrices, structs, enums, arrays, and pointers. |

-| Functions and modules | Supported for ordinary helpers, overloads, module imports, module-qualified access, and standard modules. |
+| Functions and modules | Supported for ordinary helpers, overloads, stage-returning helpers, pass-block-returning helpers, file-scope modules, module imports, import aliases, using declarations, module-qualified access, and standard modules. |

 | Intrinsics | Supported for documented math, vector, texture, derivative, atomic, bit, packing, wave, and classification functions. |

-| Backends | SPIR-V is always generated; Metal, HLSL, GLSL, GLSL ES, and direct GLES are available through compiler flags. |
+| Backends | SPIR-V is generated internally and written by default when no format is requested; -spv writes .spv sidecars alongside translated outputs.
+Metal, HLSL, GLSL, GLSL ES, and direct GLES are available through compiler flags. |

 | WASM compiler | Supported for playground and editor-style tooling. |